HouseOfBeck/BeagleQ/README.md

 BeagleQ bbq controller based on the beaglebone black platform.

-I've had a batch of these boards build at OSH Park and they work fine.
-There's one minor issue.
-One mounting hole on the headphone/RCA jacks is a wee bit to small.
-A little touch of the dremel on the pin and it fits in just fine.

-Functionally I'm happy with this board and will use it as the basis for my software developement.
+The goal here is to build a PID based BBQ controller that is fully web enabled.

+I have workign hardware now and my attention will move towards the software.
+The plan is to do all the hardware interaction via the node web server.
+All the pretty pictures and forms will be done in JavaScript.
+The plan is to make this compatible with smart devices such as iphone, ipads as well as standard desktop browsers.